webbingbrasil/filament-copyactions/README.md

     ->toggleable()
 ```

-The column has an option to display a description above or below the text, by default this description is not copied, if you want to copy the description too, use the `copyWithDescription` method instead.
+The column has an option to display a description above or below the text, by default this description is not copied, if you want to copy the description too, use the `copyWithDescription` method.

 #### Success message